biyunwu/frontend-nanodegree-feedreader/README.md

 ![The screenshot of the testing result](img/jasmine.png)

 ## Run the Project
-Open `index.html` in browser to run the project.
+Open `index.html` in a browser to run the project.
 The latest Google Chrome is recommended.

 ## Attribution